blockdeep/libro/src/critical/Avoid_Unbounded_Iteration.md

 ### Option 1: Process up to a maximum number of elements

 Use a bounded iterator or limit the number of items processed in each iteration.
-This approach prevents excessive resource usage and keeps operations predictable.
+This approach prevents excessive resource usage and keeps operations predictable, ensuring the execution weight remains within acceptable bounds.

 ```rust
 const MAX_ITEMS: usize = 20;